oleksandrsirenko/mechanisms-of-action-moa-prediction/README.md

 ## :floppy_disk: Dataset

-In this challenge, we have an access to a unique dataset that combines gene expression and cell viability data.
-The data is based on a new technology that measures simultaneously (within the same samples) human cells’ responses to drugs in a pool of 100 different cell types (thus solving the problem of identifying ex-ante, which cell types are better suited for a given drug).
-In addition, we have access to MoA annotations for more than 5,000 drugs in this dataset.
+In this challenge, we can access a unique dataset that combines gene expression and cell viability data.
+This data is based on a new technology that measures human cells' responses to drugs in a pool of 100 different cell types, solving the problem of identifying which cell types are better suited for a given drug.
+Additionally, we have access to MoA annotations for over 5,000 drugs in this dataset.

-The training data has an additional (optional) set of MoA labels that are not included in the test data and not used for scoring.
+The training data provides an optional set of MoA labels that are not included in the test data and are not used for scoring.

-In this competition, we need to predict multiple targets of the Mechanism of Action (MoA) response(s) of different samples (sig_id), given various inputs such as gene expression data and cell viability data.

 <div align="center">
   <img src="reports/figures/gene_dist.png"/>